richardkiss/apple_iic_xfer/README.md

 ```$ python xferdos33.py output.dsk```

-(If you see the message "ImportError: No module named serial", you need to install pyserial.)
+(If you see the message "ImportError: No module named serial", you need to install pyserial with `pip install pyserial`.)

 You will see instructions on what to type on the Apple //c to get things started.
 Follow the instructions.